 |Ride Duration (minutes)||Single Ride Base Fare||Extra Time Charges||Total Charge|

 Monthly Subscribers (Commuter and Voyager) - The initial monthly payment will be charged upon purchase.
 The regular monthly payment of $15 +tax or $25 +tax will be charged on the same calendar day each month if auto-renew is indicated.
 Members will be charged for Extra Time within 48 hours of occurrence.

-One-Way Kiosk Purchases - The initial $4.50+tax will be charged upon purchase, in addition to a $50 temporary credit card hold.
+One-Way Kiosk Purchases - The initial $4.50+tax will be charged upon purchase.
 Extra Time will be billed at the end of your ride, once your bike has been returned.

 Multi-Stop Kiosk Purchases - The initial $30.00+tax will be charged upon purchase.
 Any Extra Time will be billed once all your minutes have been depleted, after returning your bike.

 Biki is Honolulu’s bikeshare program; a form of public transit using a network of bikes that are available to the public for short trips around town.
 When it’s too far to walk, but too close to drive, you can now Biki instead.
 Simply check out a Biki bike at any of our 130 solar-powered Biki Stops, ride to your destination, and dock your bike at any other Biki Stop.

 Biki is the name of Honolulu's bikeshare system.
 Biki is presented by Bikeshare Hawaii and their operating partners.
 View the organizational structure here.